 It’s called HR risk (or people risk)––and no comprehensive risk management plan is complete without it factored in.
 In today’s world, businesses need a quality, thorough HR risk management strategy to truly protect themselves from all angles.

-HR risk management focuses on the specific risks employees pose to the business—the ways in which employees are hired and managed throughout the employee lifecycle and how employees behave in the workplace—to ultimately protect the organization’s operational, financial, and reputational well-being.
+HR risk management focuses on the specific risks employees pose to the business—the ways in which employees are hired and managed throughout their lifecycle and how employees behave in the workplace—to ultimately protect the organization’s operational, financial, and reputational well-being.

 According to the Academy to Innovate HR, the most common areas of HR risk include: